-You can configure NAT rules in case you have multiple Internet routable IP addresses and you want to use specific ones based on special conditions.
-For example, you may want outgoing SMTP traffic to use a specific IP address.
-This feature is commonly used in combination with port forwarding to configure 1 to 1 NAT for an internal system.
+You can configure NAT Rules in case you have multiple Internet-routable IP addresses and want to use specific ones based on special conditions.
+For example, you may want outgoing SMTP traffic to use a specific WAN IP address.
+This feature is commonly used in combination with port forwarding to configure 1-to-1 NAT for an internal system.

 Adding / Editing NAT Rules

-- Go to Settings > Firewall > NAT to configure NAT Rules.
+- Go to Settings > Network > NAT to configure NAT Rules.

-- Click Create New Rule or edit an existing rule by clicking the edit icon next to the item.
+- Click Add Rule or edit an existing rule by clicking the edit icon next to the item.

 - Give the rule a description.